-Parents of a minor, or eligible student (if 18 or older), may inspect and review the student's education records and request a correction if the records are inaccurate, misleading, or
+Parents/guardians of a minor, or eligible student (if 18 or older), may inspect and review the student's education records and request a correction if the records are inaccurate, misleading, or otherwise in violation of the student's privacy or other rights.
+If the district refuses the request to amend the contents of the records, the requester has the right to a hearing as follows:

-- Parents shall make request for hearing in which the objections are specified in writing to the building administrator. - The building administrator shall establish a date and location for the hearing agreeable to both parties. - The hearings panel shall consist of the following: - The building administrator or designated representative - A member chosen by the eligible student or student's parent(s); and - A disinterested, qualified third party appointed by the Superintendent. - The hearing shall be private.
+- Parents/guardians shall make request for hearing in which the objections are specified in writing to the building administrator. - The building administrator shall establish a date and location for the hearing agreeable to both parties. - The hearings panel shall consist of the following: - o The building administrator or designated representative - A member chosen by the eligible student or student's parent(s)/guardian(s); and - A disinterested, qualified third party appointed by the Superintendent. - The hearing shall be private.
 Persons other than the student, parents or guardians, witnesses and counsel shall not be admitted.

 An individual who does not have a direct interest in the outcome of the hearing shall preside over the panel.
-They shall hear evidence from the staff and from the parents to determine the point or points of disagreement regarding the education records.
+They shall hear evidence from the staff and from the parents/guardians to determine the point or points of disagreement regarding the education records.
 The panel shall make a determination after hearing the evidence and determine what steps, if any, are to be taken to correct the education record.
-Such actions are to be made in writing to the parents.
+Such actions are to be made in writing to the parents/guardians.

-If, after such hearing is held as described above, the parents are not satisfied with the recommended action, the parents may appeal to the Board where the action of the hearings panel may be reviewed and affirmed, reversed, or modified.
+If, after such hearing is held as described above, the parents/guardians are not satisfied with the recommended action, the parents/guardians may appeal to the Board where the action of the hearings panel may be reviewed and affirmed, reversed, or modified.
 Procedure for appeal beyond the local Board follows the prescribed actions as set forth in federal regulations.
-The parent or eligible student may file a complaint with the Federal Family Compliance Office, United States Department of Education regarding an alleged violation of the Family Educational Rights and Privacy Act.
+The parent/guardian or eligible student may file a complaint with the Federal Family Compliance Office, United States Department of Education regarding an alleged violation of the Family Educational Rights and Privacy Act.
 File complaints with the Family Policy Compliance Office, U.S. Department of Education, Washington, D.C., 20202.
 A copy of the district's education records policy and administrative regulation may be obtained by contacting the office.
 Administrative Regulation IGBAB/JO-AR